fbpx

 • Perform other duties as assigned.

-• Be able to successfully complete or have completed the state of Texas approved security officer training courses
+• Have successfully completed the state of Texas approved unarmed security officers training course

-• A U.S. Citizen with social security card or Legally authorized to work in the U.S. and a valid driver’s license or state identification card
+• A US Citizen with social security card and a valid state driver’s license

 • Must possess a minimum of a High School diploma or equivalent.